Research Article

 Temnospondyli Jaekel, 1909

-Temnospondyli indet.
+Temnospondyli indet

 Horizon and locality.
 Uppermost channel sandstone of Holbrook Member, Moenkopi Formation; early Anisian, lowermost Middle Triassic.
 V3922, Geronimo (Holbrook) fossil vertebrate quarry near Holbrook, Coconino County, north-eastern Arizona.